HenrikJoreteg/clientconfig/README.md

 ## How does it work?

-Clientconfig simply looks for a cookie named `config` parses it at JSON and immediately wipes it out to avoid burdening subsequent requests with that extra overhead.
+Clientconfig simply looks for a cookie named `config` parses it as JSON and immediately wipes it out to avoid burdening subsequent requests with that extra overhead.

 ## How do I use it?